9.9

-Formation
+Formation and history

 Thunder was signed by Capitol Records in the 1970s and recorded the single "Expressway to Your Heart".
 Perry, Thunder and Jones were all friends and students at Madison Park High School, a school in Roxbury, Massachusetts.
 The trio were all in the same music class in the school.
 As a trio, the members performed on street corners and at Boston Common.
 Eventually, they answered an advertisement in the Boston Phoenix and began performing in clubs under the name Margo Thunder and Intrigue.
 Perry, Thunder and Jones were backing vocalists for Joe Frazier.
 Eventually, their debut album 9.9 was released in Summer 1985.